uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-dynamic-configuration.md

 !!! bug

-    Directives without values (e.g., sandbox) are only supported from Portal-Gateway Version 8.2.0+.
+    Directives without values (e.g., sandbox) are only supported from Uniport-Gateway Version 8.2.0+.
 Microservices (e.g., Portal-Monitoring) that return such directives as CSP-Policies will not function, meaning the Gateway cannot load the resources on that path.

 With the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) Middleware, we can define which resources the browser is allowed to load.
-As of Portal Gateway Version 8.1.0+, it is now possible to define multiple consecutive CSP-Middlewares for a route: e.g., general CSP-Policies on the Entry-Middleware and specific/restrictive CSP-Policies on each specific route.
+As of Uniport-Gateway Version 8.1.0+, it is now possible to define multiple consecutive CSP-Middlewares for a route: e.g., general CSP-Policies on the Entry-Middleware and specific/restrictive CSP-Policies on each specific route.
 The union of all CSP-Policies will then be enforced.

 | Variable | Required | Type | Default | Description |
 | --- | --- | --- | --- | --- |